 - Immigration complications

-Defenses to an Assault Charge
+Defenses to an Assault and Battery Charge

 You have the right to fight back against charges of assault in Minnesota.
 The specific defense strategy you adopt could play a vital role in determining whether you successfully obtain a fair outcome or not.

 One of the most common defenses for an assault charge is self-defense.
 You have the right to defend yourself from an immediate threat of physical harm, so long as your response is reasonable and measured.
 You cannot, for instance, use lethal force to address a threat of non-lethal harm.
-Likewise, you cannot rely on a claim self-defense in response to a threat that is not immediate.
+Likewise, you cannot rely on a claim of self-defense in response to a threat that is not immediate.

 Defense of Others

 You have the right to defend another person from harm in the same way you are entitled to defend yourself.
-This is true no matter what your relationship that individual might be.
+This is true no matter what your relationship with that individual might be.
 As is the case with self-defense, your use of force must be reasonable.

 Defense of Property